 Do Male or Female Dogs Live Longer?

-Gender does not play a role in the longevity of a dog.
+Sex does not play a role in the longevity of a dog.
 Every dog breed has a maximum and minimum lifespan that is not guaranteed.
 The majority of dogs who are well looked after can exceed the general length of their breed’s lifespan.
 A study done by Hoffman et al. in 2018, concluded that male dogs are longer lived than female dogs are.
 However, another study done by Gerald P. Murphy showed that female dogs live longer.
-These two varying research reports show that there is no clear scientific difference between the two dogs’ gender lifespans.
+These two varying research reports show that there is no clear scientific difference between the two dogs’ lifespans.

 Some studies have shown that spayed or neutered dogs live longer than their fertile counterparts, yet different studies prove this statement to be false.
 We should not focus on the longevity of a certain male or female dog, because every dog has the potential to live a different length of life.
 Illness and genetics play a huge role in the overall lifespan your dog will have, but there is no way to determine how long that will be until the time comes that they pass away.